Jaganmata: Atharva Veda

 A hymn from the Atharva Veda dedicated to Lakshmi prays for a portion of the Jaganmata to reside upon one's tongue.

 Vishnu Purana

 The Vishnu Purana extols Lakshmi as Jaganmata:

 According to this text, since Vishnu is omnipresent, and Lakshmi is regarded to be his divine shakti, she serves him as the mother of the universe that is under his protection.

 Bhagavata Purana

 The Bhagavata Purana features a description of Vishnu's form in the form of a prayer, where it describes Lakshmi, the universal mother, tending to the feet of her eternal consort.

 Lakshmi Tantra

 In the Lakshmi Tantra, Indra performs a penance for two millennia to meet Lakshmi, and she appears before him upon a lotus, described to be the supreme mother of the universe.

+Mahalakshmi Ashtakam

+The Mahalakshmi Ashtakam Stotram, which originates from the Padma Purana and is a composition of Indra, describes Lakshmi with the following praises: